 QueryString (?token=123) or even in its body.
 In LinkApi, we have all of these types encapsulated and ready to configure.
 Check more info in Creating a Private Component.

 Inside LinkApi, you can create Tenants to segregate credentials or triggers.
 If you have different authentications for the same platforms, we strongly recommend using Tenants.
-Click the Capybara icon on the top right and select Tenants to create a new one.
+Click Distribution and select Tenants to create a new one.

 On the menu, you can easily change the selected Tenant.